-In many communities, a large percentage of students rely on free and reduced meals at school, and the disappearance of these meals, particularly in the summer, puts enormous strain on families.
+In many tristate communities, a large percentage of students rely on free and reduced breakfast and lunch at school, and the absence of these meals, at night, over the weekend, and during holiday breaks and summer, puts enormous strain on local families.

-Grants have allowed the Freestore Foodbank to pilot a new initiative designed to provide permanent on-site food assistance at select local schools with very high food insecurity rates.
-The pantries are located on school grounds with the purpose of having year-round accessibility.
-They offer fresh, shelf stable foods along with recipe cards to help with meal preparation.
+School Pantries were designed to provide permanent on-site food assistance at local schools with high food insecurity rates.
+This newer method of addressing food insecurity for families places pantries on school grounds with the purpose of having year-round accessibility to meal prep items, student-friendly snacks, and health and hygiene items.

-“These sites represent very different sides of poverty with diverse racial, ethnic, and historical backgrounds,” said Kurt Reiber, Freestore Foodbank President and CEO.
-“This grant will allow us to gather evidence on the effectiveness of on-sight School Pantry programs in diverse locations.”
+“These sites represent very different sides of poverty with diverse racial, ethnic and historical backgrounds.” – Kurt Reiber, Freestore Foodbank, President & CEO

-“The school is a trusted environment where middle and high-school aged students, as well as their families can feel most comfortable getting the help they need from staff they know” says Jaspreet Bindra, Feeding America Programs Specialist.
+“The school is a trusted environment where students, as well as their families can feel most comfortable getting the help they need from staff they know.” – “Jamie Luggen, Oyler School